Bennykillua/Getting-started-in-Technical-Writing/Contributing as a technical writer.md

 ## Contributing to open source as a technical writer

-Open Source is a term used to describe softwares whose original source code can be freely available, can be redistributed, and also modified.
+Open Source is a term used to describe softwares whose original source code are freely available, can be redistributed, and also modified.
 Open Source embodies a spirit of collaboration, transparency, and community-oriented contributions, among other things.

 Chech [here](https://benny.hashnode.dev/how-to-contribute-to-open-source-projects-as-a-non-coder#:~:text=you%20to%20contribute.-,Open%20Source,-Projects) to learn more and find open source projects.